Lili Bernard: Orishas and Saints Through Afro-Cuban American Eyes

 (Photo featured in Artillery Magazine review of my work-in-progress, live-painting during opening.)

-OTHER CURRENT GROUP EXHIBITION: Creative Souls, Watts Towers Arts Center, 1727 East 107th Street, Los Angeles, CA 90002.
+OTHER RECENT GROUP EXHIBITION: Creative Souls, Watts Towers Arts Center, 1727 East 107th Street, Los Angeles, CA 90002.
 Curated by Paul Von Blum in celebration of his recently published book of the same title.

 My work in the show: